 Here are three more quarterbacks I thought were interesting.
 These are quarterbacks who didn't play much as rookies but hit the "similar to Allen" baselines if we look at their second and third seasons.
 There's a really intriguing comparable here, and it's not the guy who played for the Buffalo Bills.

 |Three More Sort of Similar Career Starts to Josh Allen|

 Josh Allen as the modern Randall Cunningham (only taking fewer sacks) would be a lot of fun.

 These are the Football Outsiders team efficiency ratings through three weeks of 2020, measured by our proprietary Defense-adjusted Value Over Average (DVOA) system that breaks down every single play and compares a team's performance to the league average based on situation in order to determine value over average.
 (Explained further here.)

 OFFENSE and DEFENSE DVOA are adjusted to consider all fumbles, kept or lost, as equal value.
 SPECIAL TEAMS DVOA is adjusted for type of stadium (warm, cold, dome, Denver) and week of season.
 As always, positive numbers represent more points so DEFENSE is better when it is NEGATIVE.

 Please note that there are no opponent adjustments in DVOA until after Week 4.
 (It's still listed as DVOA instead of VOA because I don't feel like going through and changing all the tables manually.)
-In addition, our second weekly table which includes schedule strength, variation, and Estimated Wins will appear beginning after Week 4.
+Our second weekly table which includes schedule strength, variance, and estimated wins will appear beginning after Week 4.

 To save people some time, please use the following format for all complaints: